Director

 Hyunha Rosalia Cha

-Ontario Certified Teacher and PhD student in CTL.
-Researches multilingual students’ math learning, leveraging linguistic repertoires.
-Experienced internationally and in Toronto.
-Participated in projects on STEM newcomer education, financial literacy, and home literacy environments.
+Rosalia is an Ontario Certified Teacher and a PhD student in CTL.
+Her research focuses on how multilingual students learn mathematics by drawing on their full linguistic repertoires.
+She has teaching experience both internationally and in Toronto, and has contributed to projects on STEM education for newcomers, financial literacy, and home literacy environments.

 Image